MagdK/portfolio_nextjs/public/works/begame-transaction-history/begame-transaction-history.md

 ## Project overview
 Confusing transaction processes led to frequent support requests.
 This project focused on deposits and withdrawals, improved transaction flows, and enhanced clarity of transaction history, reducing support needs and boosting user satisfaction.

-## Problem statement
-Bingocams’ community members experienced challenges in obtaining a clear, organized overview of their transactions.
-Although the transaction processes themselves were functional, a lack of clear information led to user confusion, increased customer support inquiries, and, potentially, member loss.

 ## Problem discovery
 - Reviewed insights from the customer success team to understand recurring user concerns.